iamsrp/dexter/README.md

 ## Project status

 Right now Dexter is at the point where it does pretty much what I wanted it to and so most of the work happening on it is related to bug fixes and tweaks, as opposed to adding new features.
 I'll also be keeping it ticking over with the updates to underlying libraries etc. so that it still works out of the box.

-Development work on it has been rather quiet of late, but don't consider it to be abandonware.
+The open source release of OpenAI's Whisper STT engine in July 2022 (thank you!) breathed new life into this project since, for the first time, it actually felt _usable_.
+Since they I added a bunch of features which I (and my "beta testers") wanted.
+I also took the opportunity to get it going on a refurbished [Dell OptiPlex 7050 Micro](https://duckduckgo.com/?t=ffsb&q=Dell+OptiPlex+7050+Micro+Core+i5+2.7+GHz+&ia=web) running Ubuntu.

+## Press

+Shameless self-promotion on HN: https://news.ycombinator.com/item?id=25718392

 ## Bugs

 At some point it should be fixed to use `setup.py` to install itself.

-If you are running with an unaccessible `DISPLAY` then you might see pygame do this:
+If you are running with an inaccessible `DISPLAY` then you might see pygame do this:
 ```
 Fatal Python error: (pygame parachute) Segmentation Fault
 ```